|

 When it comes to food, Puerto Rico is a true paradise.
 From traditional dishes to fusion cuisine, plenty of options satisfy every palate.
 Here are some of the best places to eat during your 4-day trip to Puerto Rico.

-One of the must-try dishes in Puerto Rico is mofongo, a mashed plantain dish that is typically stuffed with meat, seafood, or vegetables.
-For a truly authentic experience, head to a local restaurant like Raices in Old San Juan, serving delicious mofongo and other traditional Puerto Rican dishes.
+One of the must-try dishes in Puerto Rico is mofongo, a mashed plantain dish typically stuffed with meat, seafood, or vegetables.
+For a truly authentic experience, head to a local restaurant like Raices in Old San Juan, which serves delicious mofongo and other traditional Puerto Rican dishes.

-For fantastic Caribbean cuisine, we headed to La Casita Blanca.
-This Puerto Rican restaurant is located about 20 minutes away from the Condado resort.
-The location is not the most attractive spot, but wait until you go inside and try the food.
+For Caribbean cuisine, we headed to La Casita Blanca.
+This Puerto Rican restaurant is about 20 minutes away from the Condado resort.
+The location is not the most attractive, but wait until you enter and try the food.

 Mom and baby captured in front of Entrance of local food cafe in Puerto Rico